jorge-jauregui/crud-rest-api/README.md

 # Server Side Practice

 This repository was created with the purpose of building a basic CRUD Todo app using Javascript server-side technologies (Node.js, Express.js, MongoDB) and testing the Rest Apis using Postman.
-This repository consists of a Node.js app, an Express web server, a Mongoose model, routes for client requests, and a controller with CRUD functions (create, findAll, findOne, update, delete, deleteAll).
+The project consists of a Node.js app, an Express web server, a Mongoose model, routes for client requests, and a controller with CRUD functions (create, findAll, findOne, update, delete, deleteAll).

 Testing the Apis with Postman provides the following successful results: